jac-uk/documentation/docs/architecture/diagrams.md

 # Architecture Diagrams

 We are loosely following the [C4 Model](https://c4model.com) for diagramming our software architecture.
+We use [diagrams.net](https://www.diagrams.net) to create and edit our diagrams.

 ## <a name="context"></a> Level 1: System Context diagram